kornysietsma/korny-info-blog/_posts/2025-07-11-the-power-of-the-unix-philosophy-for-llm-agentic-tools.md

 and then it can find the equivalent pattern through all the tests, and do a good job of fixing them all.[^3]

 [^3]: It's non-deterministic, you have to check it for hallucinations, but they are pretty rare on simple changes like this.
+And it will run the tests after every change, and iterate if something goes wrong.

 Claude Code itself also follows this philosophy - instead of being tightly coupled to an IDE, it runs in a terminal, with a text interface, and they have plugins for various IDEs to provide a smarter user interface - using the editor's context and UI elements for changes.
 But basically it's a text app - which must keep their complexity much lower than the competitors who are building their tools tightly coupled to particular editors.

 Another example - my personal music collection is stored as mp3 files indexed and served by [MPD](https://www.musicpd.org/), the Music Player Daemon.
 It used to be in the Catheral-like iTunes, but as Apple enshittified their apps, and my veneral iPod died (many years ago) I moved to MPD for storage, and other tools for UIs - and now this fits well with LLM tools.
-It has a textual command-line interface in mpc, I'm already using this to play music in Obsidian - see [my previous blog post](/2024/09/06/custom-mac-uri-schemes-obsidian).
+It has a command-line interface in [mpc](https://www.musicpd.org/clients/mpc/), I'm already using this to play music in Obsidian - see [my previous blog post](/2024/09/06/custom-mac-uri-schemes-obsidian).
 So it'd be easy to call this from an LLM - or wrap it in an MCP service for a home-grown Siri or Alexa like music player.

+And a third example - this blog is written using [Jekyll](https://jekyllrb.com/), which means it's just markdown text.
+LLMs _love_ working with markdown.
+I don't use LLMs to write the text[^4] but I can say "please turn the word Jekyll into a link" and save a lot of annoying toil.

+[^4]: I'm fine with expressing my ideas in writing, though I tend to digress too much!

 ---

-I'm digressing again.
+Anyway I digress.
 Tired brain tends to ramble.
 Back to my main thought - LLM code augmentation tools work best where they, and their users, embrace Unix-philosophy tools - multiple small tools that do one thing each, that interact with simple text-based formats.

 I can see this being a bit of a struggle, and a culture clash, for people who love the Cathedral model - big complex clever systems.
 Often these are more powerful, more robust, more carefully engineered, and safer than the Bazaar of small independant tools.
 But I think LLMs are tipping the balance further to where the smaller tools, despite the risks and chaos, are dramatically more productive.